-To be considered for admission "ALL" admission requirements must be received by the application deadline noted below.
+Consideration for admission is given to applicants who meet all admission criteria and have submitted ALL admission requirements by the application deadline.
 (Please note the MSN Program does not admit students for the summer admission.
 Summer applications are accepted for the Post-Master's Certificate.)